 I’ve written before about the possibility of a political realignment in the United States and these two conventions suggest that such a shift is underway.

 When Republicans nominated a thrice-married would-be authoritarian misogynist and racist for the presidency, they surrendered their claim to be the party of “real” America.

 Trump’s supporters harken back to a country that never was.
 Democrats are optimistic about what the rest of the twenty-first century will bring.

-If there is a “shiny city on a hill,” it is in Philadelphia this week, where the Democrats are holding their convention; not in Cleveland, where the Republicans held theirs.
+If there is a “shiny city on a hill,” it is in Philadelphia, where the Democrats are holding their convention; not in Cleveland, where the Republicans held theirs.

 The party of security

-It’s not just values; as Politico reports, the parties are reversing roles on foreign policy as well.
+It’s not just values; Politico reports that the parties are reversing roles on foreign policy as well.